NORTH-WEST MOUNTED POLICE DOGS: Huskies and Other Sled Dogs

 When the North-West Mounted Police were first assigned to the Yukon and other northern areas, they quickly learned that they would not be patrolling by horseback.

-The North Country had few roads.
-Travel was by river and lake.
+The North Country had few land trails.
+Travel was more often by river and lake.
 In the summer, that meant boats and canoes.
 In the winter, when the rivers were frozen, that meant snowshoes and dog teams.

 From the beginning, they adopted the native huskies and malamutes.
 Without the thick-coated huskies, which would curl up in the deep snow to sleep, the Mounties would never have accomplished their long winter patrols.